danwilliams/terracotta/docs/developer.md

 [Create repo from template]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template
 [Rustmark]:                  https://crates.io/crates/rustmark

-The Terracotta repository is set up as a template repository on GitHub, so that you can easily [click the "Use this template" button to create a new repository based on it][Create repo from template].
+The Terracotta project template repositories are set up as a template repositories on GitHub, so that you can easily [click the "Use this template" button to create a new repository based on it][Create repo from template].
 You can then clone your new repository and start working on it.
 This will give you a starting point where you have all the project files, but none of the commit history.
 This is the currently-recommended way to start a new project using Terracotta (there are plans to also have a command-line tool at a later date).

 You may instead decide that you want to fork the repository, or clone it and then push it to a new repository.
 This is also fine, but you should be aware of